 Correlational studies as tests of causal claims; Correlational vs.

 November 20: Reasoning about and graphing causes: Reasoning about causation; Causal reasoning with directed graphs

 November 27: Causation when experiments are not possible: When randomized experiments are not possible

 Second 1-2 page written assignment due: Monday, December 2, by Noon (papers should be in .doc, .docx, or .rtf format and emailed as attachments to your TA)

-and activities organized to produce a phenomenon; Levels of
+organized to produce a phenomenon; Levels of organization

 December 4: Discovering and modeling mechanisms: Describing and portraying mechanisms; Experimenting on mechanisms

 Final Exam: Thursday, December 12, 7:00-9:59 PM